fuiny/mavendb/README.md

 Requriments

-* Ubuntu Linux
 * OpenJDK `17` or later
 * Maven `3.9.3` or later

 Build the Source Code
+* (Optional) Delete current data - `rm -rf dist/ target/`
-* `mvn clean package install dependency:tree versions:display-dependency-updates`
+* `mvn clean package install dependency:tree org.codehaus.mojo:versions-maven-plugin:2.16.0:display-dependency-updates`

-Run the Tool
+How to Run the Tool
 * There will be an `zip` file generated inside `dist` folder
 * Unzip the file and come to the `bin` folder
 * Run either of the following commands